CI-Dominik/pp5-hack-collect/README.md

 ---

 ## AGILE PLANNING
-* Here everyting related to the agile planning is displayed.
-This section contains the used epics and user stories, including their final results.
+* This section contains the used epics, including their final results in the frontend.

 ## Epics